National Cheeseburger Day on September 18th honors America’s favorite sandwich with a slice of cheese.

 A few days ago, we celebrated National Double Cheeseburger Day.
 This food holiday is the lighter version.
 While only a single stack, this tasty burger still earns a celebration!

 There are many theories to the beginning of the cheeseburger dating back to the 1920s.
-One story suggests that Lionel Sternberger is reputed to have invented the cheeseburger in 1926 while working at his father’s Pasadena, California sandwich shop, The Rite Spot.
+One story suggests that Lionel Sternberger invented the cheeseburger in 1926 while working at his father’s Pasadena, California sandwich shop, The Rite Spot.
 During an experiment, he dropped a slice of American cheese on a sizzling hamburger.

 However, like numerous iconic foods, many people and restaurants claim the origin story.
 For example, a restaurant in Los Angeles called O’Dell’s placed the cheeseburger on their menu in 1928.
 It came smothered with chili – all for the price of a quarter.
 Kaelin’s Restaurant in Louisville, Kentucky claims they invented the cheeseburger in 1934.
 One record that gives the Humpty Dumpty Drive-In in Denver, CO bragging rights is the trademark they received in 1935 for the name “cheeseburger.”
 Another who applied for a trademark of that word was Gus Belt, the founder of Steak n’ Shake.
 Sometime in the 1930s he also applied for the trademark.